Analysis | What’s Different in Poland’s Second Try at Virus Vote

 7. Has the campaign been heated?

 With stakes this high, the vast public-sector apparatus is pulling out all the stops to boost Duda’s chances during the campaign.
 He’s unfairly “benefiting from the huge resources of the state, especially his campaign which is practically run by public television,” according to the Batory Foundation.
 Public TV has questioned if Trzaskowski is a “true Catholic,” run reports about whether his son went to first communion and said that as president, he planned to sell out national interests to foreign lobbies.
-Meanwhile, Duda has portrayed gay people as enemies, denouncing what he calls “LGBT ideology,” vowing to keep it away from children and comparing it to Soviet communist indoctrination.
+Meanwhile, Duda has portrayed gay people as enemies, denouncing what he calls “LGBT ideology,” and visited President Donald Trump in the White House just four days before the vote in a bid to shore up his leadership credentials.

 8. Is a fair election possible during the pandemic?